bencej98/Etch-a-Sketch/README.md

 For the creation if this game I used vanilla JavaScript to learn every bit of the language before using any framework.

 Other than that I created the style and structure of it using HTML and CSS.

+## Future Development:

+I am planning to add a button to the page where you can toggle the block border and draw to a completely white board if you choose to.

+## Struggles/Summary:

+As this is my second project using Vanilla JavaScript, HTML and CSS some of the concepts were easier to use but I have encountered CSS variables which I had to learn.
+Also there is a fairly good amount of DOM manipulation in the project and this concept needed some research.\
+\
+Creating this game was the perfect opportunity for me to learn even more about JavaScript.